 About section with context and goals of the online learning platform project.

-Description Students Hub is a platform where all of a student’s courses are collected in one place.
-It allows convenient organization of lessons, completing assignments, and receiving feedback.
+Students Hub is a web platform where all a student's courses live in one place.
+Lessons, assignments, notes, progress, and schedule - no switching between different tools.

 Research and analysis